 Destinations / July 07, 2018.
 By Paulo Tavares

 Whether you’re looking for a luxurious boutique hotel or a family friendly apartment you’ll find your ideal base in our guide to the best places to stay in Porto.
 When considering where to stay in Porto you’ll need to think about how you plan to get around.
-Porto city centre is very walkable, but to take full advantage of this we recommend booking accommodation in an area close to key landmarks such as the Clérigos Tower, Majestic Café or Avenida dos Aliados and using that as your base to explore this wonderful city.
+Porto city centre is very walkable, but to take full advantage of this we recommend booking accommodation in an area close to key landmarks such as the Clérigos Tower, Majestic Café or Avenida dos Aliados and using that as your base to explore Porto.

 One of Porto’s most historic grand dames it just underwent a massive revamp.
 This elegant, luxury hotel benefits from an excellent central location putting you right near the Clérigos Tower and many of the city’s top attractions.
 Housed in a listed building, it has a long and storied history as one of Porto’s most luxurious hotels.
 Its interior contains a wealth of decorative features, such as exquisite ironwork, carved wood detail and magnificent stained glass panels.
 The surrounding neighbourhood is chock-a- block with exciting new restaurants and bars, but it’s worth enjoying at least one meal at the on-site Vogue café which offers modern European cuisine and décor that feels like its been lifted directly from the pages of the magazine.